-In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 most air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
-The units can legally be sold and installed which permits your Windsor area HVAC contractor to charge the unit on-site with R22.
+These A/C units can legally be sold and installed which permits your Windsor area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service for a short time longer.
 The intent for these Dry Charged Units is to offer the greater Windsor area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Reasons to buy an R-410A refrigerant system